nazhudha/CV/README.md

 - Working & communicating with teams around the globe; building a Sales Playbook to train future sales team

 _Restaurant Partnership Account Executive_
-- Own the restaurant selection by launching Uber Eats into new cities, towns and territories across the UK.
+- Own the restaurant selection by launching Uber Eats into new cities, towns and territories across the UK
 - Driving Revenue and effectively managing a sales pipeline, with different sales cycles and timelines across UK cities
 - Finding and qualifying leads, negotiating terms and closing deals,  owning the entire end-to-end sales process